agnishwarr/agnishwarr/README.md

 ## 🏆 Projects

-# A Stacked Machine Learning Framework for Type 2 Diabetes Prediction Using Clinical and Behavioral Data
+### A Stacked Machine Learning Framework for Type 2 Diabetes Prediction Using Clinical and Behavioral Data

-## Overview
-A machine learning project designed for early prediction of Type 2 Diabetes Mellitus by integrating behavioral and clinical health data using a stacked ensemble approach.
+- A predictive model for early detection of Type 2 Diabetes Mellitus using a stacked ensemble approach that integrates behavioral and clinical health data.

-## Technologies Used
-Python, Scikit-Learn, TensorFlow, XGBoost, Pandas, NumPy
+- **Technologies Used:** Python, Scikit-Learn, TensorFlow, XGBoost, Pandas, NumPy

-## Key Features
-- **Stacked Ensemble Model:**
+- **Key Features:**
   - Random Forest on behavioral data (BRFSS)
   - XGBoost on clinical data (PIMA & FGHDD)
-  - Meta-level XGBoost classifier combining both
+  - Meta-level XGBoost classifier for final prediction
-- **Accuracy:** Achieved 89% overall prediction accuracy
+  - Achieved 89% overall accuracy
-- **Behavioral Impact:** Behavioral features contributed 72% to final decision
+  - Behavioral features contributed 72% to predictions
-- **Data Fusion:** Combines heterogeneous sources for a holistic view
+  - Combines heterogeneous data sources for holistic diagnosis
-- **Interpretability:** Integrated visual tools and SHAP for feature importance

-## Highlights
-- Scalable and interpretable model for real-world healthcare deployment
-- Emphasizes lifestyle factors in early diagnosis

 ### Mean Time To Failure of a Coherent System